Bounds Green Health Centre

 We also provide a family rehabilitation service to help children and their families when they go back home to live with their birth parents after a period of time in care.

-UK First step is a unique service in the UK insofar as we take an overview of the emotional, psychological and mental health needs of the entire looked after child population, including babies and young children, children with neuro-developmental atypicality, unaccompanied asylum-seeking young people (UASC), young people leaving Care and those with undiagnosed learning needs.
+We take an overview of the emotional, psychological and mental health needs of the entire looked after child population, including babies and young children, children with neuro-developmental atypicality, unaccompanied asylum-seeking young people (UASC), young people leaving care and those with undiagnosed learning needs.